Are you an email marketer who manually sends all your email campaigns (welcome, promotional, onboarding, etc.) to your subscribers?

 You should rather create your campaigns once and automate them to be sent to the right people at the right time.
 It'll save you time that you can use to focus on outreach or improve your metrics.

 In this guide, we'll tell you all about email automation and how you can use it to scale your marketing efforts.

 Table of contents

 Email automation is a marketing tool that sends triggered emails to subscribers based on their behavior, actions, and funnel stage.
 These emails are personalized, timely, and relevant.
 By automating emails, you can nurture leads, provide a personal touch, and increase conversions.

-Email automation is also known as email flows, automated email campaigns, email sequences, and automated marketing emails.
+Email automation is also known as email flows, email workflow automation, automated email campaigns, email sequences, and automated marketing emails.

 For example, a person has added items to their cart but has left without making the purchase.
 In this case, you can set up an abandoned cart email automation flow having 2-3 emails that will nudge that user towards completing the transaction.

 Email automation is not only a trend but a priority in the world of email as it's loaded with benefits that can generate more revenue.
 This is why 59% of marketers have prioritized expanding automation for their email programs.